Towards an economic regulator of Air Traffic Management (ATM) – 12th Florence Air Forum in Budapest

-Improving ATM performance is the main goal of the Single European Sky (SES) initiative.
+Improving the Air Traffic Management (ATM) performance is the main goal of the Single European Sky (SES) initiative.
 The EU’s SES legislation has introduced a performance scheme which defines performance targets in the key performance areas of safety, environment, airspace capacity and cost-efficiency through the adoption of Union-wide performance targets and approval of binding consistent National or Functional Airspace Blocks (FAB) performance targets.
 It is through this scheme that monopoly air navigation service providers are regulated in Europe.

 The performance scheme was first established in 2009 as part of the second SES package.
 The first reference period ran from 2012 to 2014.
 The second reference period runs from 2015 to 2019 and is governed by Commission Implementing Regulations (EU) 390/2013 and 391/2013.
 Rules were revised in 2019 with the adoption of Commission Implementing Regulation (EU) 2019/317, which sets out the provisions applying to the third reference period (RP3) from 2020 to 2024.